-Accomplishing your goals will mean growth and success for your website and your business.
+Accomplishing your website goals will mean growth and success for your website and your business.

 It’s easy to fall into a habit of just “managing” your website.
 You might add content, upload videos, add blog posts and check the analytics reports every so often.
-Without specific and time bound goals, it’s difficult to know if what you’re doing is having any effect.
-Your goals should be specific and measurable, as well as being achievable but not easy to achieve.
+Without specific and time-bound website goals, it’s difficult to know if what you’re doing is having any effect.
+Your website goals should be specific and measurable, as well as being achievable but not easy to achieve.

 What is the purpose of your website?